 Contact Rachel Davis

-Ali Newman is the NoMa BID Marketing and Events Associate.
-She joined the BID in the fall of 2012 after graduating from the College of William & Mary with a Bachelor of Arts in Psychology and Anthropology.
+Ali Newman is the NoMa BID Marketing and Events Coordinator.
+She joined the BID in the fall of 2012 after graduating from the College of William & Mary.
 Her duties include managing the social media and website platforms, designing marketing materials, and event planning and logistics for the fifty plus community events that the BID organizes each year.
 The brains behind the 2013 “Outlaw Heroes” themed NoMa Summer Screen, event attendance has sizably increased since Ali joined the BID.
 Ali is passionate about civic engagement and making a difference in the community.
-She lives in Arlington and enjoys running, exploring the city, and hiking in her spare time.
+She lives in Shaw and enjoys running, exploring the city, and hiking in her spare time.

 Contact Ali Newman